 Getting help & calling the Helpline

-If you or anyone you know are currently feeling threatened or unsafe it's best to call 000.
+If you or anyone you know are currently feeling threatened or unsafe it is best to call 000.
 The police can remove an abusive person from a situation or support someone to reach safety.
-If the situation is non-urgent, the Elder Abuse Helpline is a a first port-of-call for support, referral and information.
+If the situation is non-urgent, the Elder Abuse Helpline is a first port-of-call for support, referral and information.
 We provide free assistance to anyone who experiences, witnesses or suspects the abuse of an older person by someone they know and trust.

-All calls to our Helpline are confidential and you are welcome to remain anonymous; we don't record calls or keep notes.
+All calls to our Helpline are confidential and you are welcome to remain anonymous; we don't record calls or keep case notes.
 The Helpline is older person focussed, respectful, non-judgemental and offers you the time to talk things over at your own pace.

 Elder Abuse is a complex issue and our role is to work with you on what the best options may be for you and your family.
 Sometimes, contact with a number of other agencies may be needed.